sprylab/purple-docs/source/webviews.rst

   :versionadded-android: 3.4.0
   :versionadded-ios: 3.4.0
   :versionadded-web-kiosk: 3.7.0
+  :versionchanged: 4.0: removed :code:`LOCKED` and :code:`UPDATE` states, added updateAvailable to the state model and states for progressive loading, 5.0: removed :code:`INSTALLING` state
   :color: purple

   To obtain the state of specific issues this method can be used.